prabinKshrestha/robot-vacuum-simulator/README.md

 ## Project Details

-The following is the problem statement (Shahidi, R. (2023).
+The problem statement (_Shahidi, R. (2023).
 Advance Concurrent Programming [Course assignment].
-Memorial University of Newfoundland.).
+Memorial University of Newfoundland._) can be seen here [Website](http://robot-simulator.prabinkumarshrestha.com/).
 The instructions is to use configuration files for robots related configs, but instead, I employed form inputs to customize the settings for our vacuum robot simulation.
 As mentioned earlier, this approach allows us to not only visualize the movements of our robots but also observe any collisions that may occur.

-The problem statement involves simulating a group of robot vacuums cleaning a square room.
-Each robot can clean a 0.5m x 0.5m section of the room every 2 seconds.
-The room's dimensions are specified in a text file called room.txt.
-There's also a robots.txt file containing information about the number of robot vacuums, their initial positions, and directions.

-The robots move in a counter-clockwise spiral pattern, with one robot starting at the center cell.
-The simulation proceeds in 2-second iterations, and if two robots occupy the same cell, it results in a collision, causing the program to terminate.
-If a robot approaches a wall, it turns counterclockwise along the wall.

-The goal is to clean the entire room without collisions.
-If all cells are clean before a collision occurs, the program outputs "ROOM CLEAN," and the simulation ends.

 ### Technologies Used